 Tactile Systems Technology, Inc. ("we," "us," and "our") is a medical technology company that develops and provides innovative medical devices for the treatment of chronic diseases.
+We were originally incorporated in Minnesota under the name Tactile Systems Technology, Inc. on January 30, 1995.
+During 2006, we established a merger corporation and subsequently, on July 21, 2006, merged with and into this merger corporation resulting in us being reincorporated as a Delaware corporation.
+The resulting corporation assumed the name Tactile Systems Technology, Inc. and in September 2013, we began doing business as "Tactile Medical."
 Our mission is to help people suffering from chronic diseases live better and care for themselves at home.
 We focus our efforts on advancing the standard of care in treating chronic diseases in the home setting to improve patient outcomes and quality of life and help control rising healthcare expenditures.
-Our initial area of therapeutic focus is vascular disease, with a goal of advancing the standard of care in treating lymphedema and chronic venous insufficiency.
-We possess a unique, scalable platform to deliver at-home healthcare solutions throughout the United States.
+We possess a unique, scalable platform to deliver at-home healthcare solutions directly to patients throughout the United States.
 This evolving home care delivery model is recognized by policy-makers and insurance payers as a key for controlling rising healthcare costs.
-Our solutions deliver cost-effective, clinically proven, long-term treatment for patients with these chronic diseases.
+Our solutions deliver cost-effective, clinically proven, long-term treatment for people with these chronic diseases.
+We believe that our clinically proven, at-home treatment options for lymphedema and venous leg ulcers provide a continuity of care, service and support that improves outcomes, reduces costs and gives people their lives back.

-Our proprietary Flexitouch system is an advanced at-home solution for lymphedema patients.
-Our proprietary Entre system is a simple at-home solution for patients with chronic swelling.
-Our proprietary Actitouch system is a home-based solution for chronic venous insufficiency patients that may be worn throughout the day.
-We employ a direct-to-patient and -provider model, through which we obtain patient referrals from clinicians, manage insurance claims on behalf of our patients and their clinicians, deliver our solutions to patients and train them on the proper use of our solutions in their homes.
+We employ a direct-to-patient and -provider model, through which we obtain patient referrals from clinicians, manage insurance claims on behalf of our patients and their clinicians, deliver our solutions directly to patients and train them on the proper use of our solutions in their homes.
 This model allows us to directly approach patients and clinicians, whereby we disintermediate the traditional durable medical equipment channel and capture both the manufacturer and distributor margins.
-For the year ended December 31, 2017, we generated revenues of \$109.3 million and had net income of \$5.9 million.
-Our revenues increased 29% during the year ended December 31, 2017 compared to the year ended December 31, 2016.
+For the year ended December 31, 2018, we generated revenues of \$143.8 million and had net income of \$6.6 million.
+Our revenues increased 32% during the year ended December 31, 2018 compared to the year ended December 31, 2017.

 Lymphedema is a type of chronic swelling, or edema, which occurs in the arms, legs, neck, trunk or other body parts when the lymphatic vessels are unable to adequately drain protein-rich lymph fluid from these regions.
 Lymphedema is progressive in nature, worsens over time, and has no known cure.
-Chronic venous insufficiency is a condition that occurs when the venous wall and/or valves in the veins are not working effectively, making it difficult for blood to return to the heart from the affected region.
-This pooling or collecting of blood in the veins can result in painful, slow-healing wounds on the lower leg, called venous leg ulcers.
+Chronic venous insufficiency is a condition that occurs when the venous wall and/or valves in the veins are not working effectively, making it difficult for blood to return to the heart from the affected region(s).
+When the venous system does not effectively transfer blood from the lower limbs, it can result in venous hypertension and the development of painful, slow-healing wounds on the lower leg called venous leg ulcers.
+Venous hypertension can also lead to a marked increase in fluid build-up in the limbs, overwhelming the lymphatic system and causing lymphedema.
+Our proprietary Flexitouch system is a clinically proven at-home solution for patients with vascular disorders like lymphedema.
+Our proprietary Actitouch system is an ambulatory, home-based solution for chronic venous insufficiency patients that may be worn throughout the day.
+Our products deliver cost-effective, clinically proven, long-term treatment of chronic diseases.
 Patients with lymphedema or chronic venous insufficiency are typically treated by vascular surgeons, vascular medicine physicians, wound physicians, wound nurses and lymphedema therapists.